serialscriptr/HomeAssistantPS/README.md

 - Update some of the functions to default to asking for confirmation before running
 - Update all functions to better support -verbose parameter
 - Update majority of functions to support -whatif parameter
+- Fix Get-HAStateHistory from being a giant elseif tree that calls rest method directly rather than using helper function
 - (Maybe) Provide specific functions for various home assistant service domains